July 10, 2020

 International Student House has had no cases of illness, and we will continue our vigilant efforts to keep our community healthy and safe.
 During this time, we are grateful to our extended community for your continued care, as it is such times that we rely most on the unwavering support of our ISH friends and family.

-*If you are a current resident or have a reservation for a future date and need assistance to modify your reservation, please email ISH-DC’s Resident Manager, Jennifer Simpson at [email protected]
+*If you are a current resident or have a reservation for a future date and need assistance to modify your reservation, please email the House’s Resident Manager, Jennifer Simpson at [email protected]